"Secret" extradition proceedings going on to bring Mallya: Centre tells SC

 The UK top court’s decision marks a big legal setback to the 64-year-old flamboyant businessman, who had earlier lost his high court appeal against an extradition order to India on charges of alleged fraud and money laundering related to unrecovered loans to his now-defunct Kingfisher Airlines.

 Mallya has been based in the UK since March 2016 and remains on bail on an extradition warrant executed three years ago by Scotland Yard on April 18, 2017.
-(AGENCIES)
+(PTI)

 “Secret” extradition proceedings going on to bring Mallya: Centre tells SC

-NEW DELHI : The Centre on Monday told the Supreme Court that “secret” extradition process was going on to bring fugitive businessman Vijay Mallya to the country but it was not aware about its status.
+NEW DELHI, Oct 5: The Centre on Monday told the Supreme Court that “secret” extradition process was going on to bring fugitive businessman Vijay Mallya to the country but it was not aware about its status.

 Editorial